| V2.0 | 22/03/2021 |

 For the purpose of tests and troubleshooting, sample lens data can be generated without hardware using the "DCS LDT Emulator" application.
 Further information about the emulator can be found here: DCS Unreal Engine Plugin.

-• Connect the MDR to the LDT-R2 MDR port with the MDRP (blue) cable
+• If using a Preston: Connect the MDR to the LDT-V1 MDR port with the MDRP (blue) cable

-• Power the LDT-R2 with the PWRA or PWRC cable to a 2-pin or Dtap power source
+• Power the LDT-V1 with the PWRA or PWRC cable to a 2-pin or Dtap power source

 Push the joystick in to enter the menu, use the back button to go back.

-Choose: Menu > Settings > Advanced > Data Source > Local Table
+If using a Preston choose: Menu > Settings > Advanced > Data Source > Local Table.

-Choose: Menu > Settings > MODE > RED > Element Tech
+Choose: Menu > Settings > MODE > Virtual Production

 In order to inject live lens data into Unreal Engine, a Preston (or other follow focus system) must be connected to the LDT-R2.